skyzh/skyzh-site/src/content/blog/2022-12-28-shared-state-in-risingwave.md

 external: true
 ---

-This article is basically an English version of [my previous post](https://www.skyzh.dev/posts/articles/2022-05-29-shared-state-in-risingwave/), which was originally written in May 2022.
-This is also a summary of my undergraduate's thesis on streaming indexes and streaming joins.
-Now it is half a year later and the implementation in RisingWave has changed a lot.
-But the basic idea stays the same: push data to the remote node instead of pull.
+This article is an English version of [my previous post](https://www.skyzh.dev/posts/articles/2022-05-29-shared-state-in-risingwave/), which was originally published in May 2022.
+It also summarizes my undergraduate thesis on streaming indexes and streaming joins.
+Half a year has passed since then, and the implementation in RisingWave has changed significantly.
+But the basic idea remains the same: push data to the remote node instead of pulling it.

 [https://www.risingwave-labs.com/blog/shared-indexes-and-joins-in-streaming-databases/](https://www.risingwave-labs.com/blog/shared-indexes-and-joins-in-streaming-databases/)